lakshydeep-14/advanced_rich_text/README.md

 ## Intro

-Flutter AdvancedRichText with simple way to create a text lines with variety of text having different textstyles.
+Flutter AdvancedRichText is the simple way to create RichText with variety of text having different textstyles.

 - [Features](#features)
 - [Options](#options)